uc-cdis/fence/README.md

 [arborist](https://github.com/uc-cdis/arborist) to implement role-based access control for commons users.
 The YAML file of access control information (see [#create-user-access-file]()) contains a section `rbac` which are data sent to arborist in order to set up the access control model.
+The information from this YAML file is loaded into the arborist database so that Gen3 services can make queries to arborist to determine whether a user is authorized for a particular request or to list resources which a user has access to.
+See the `example_user.yaml` file in the `docs` folder for an example for the structure for this file.
+The README for [arborist](https://github.com/uc-cdis/arborist) has more details about the RBAC system and logic.

 ## Accessing Data